310mc/https-310mc.github.io-tl/source/_posts/climax/epilogue.md

 So you should come to watch and enjoy your senior and junior of the same club in their iconic moment.
 {% endbubble %}

-{% bubble Subaru %}
+{% bubble Subaru grin %}
 Mhm, I totally intend to watch over that.

 Heheh, Chi~chan-senpai’s number one favorite may be Takamin and all, but…

-It still does frustrate me a little that Takamin gets to take everything for himself.
+It still does frustrate me a little that Takamin gets to have everything for himself.

 Not to mention, it looks like he’s gonna become the exact kinda hero Chi~chan-senpai hoped for—

 So… maybe I should become the exact kinda idol Chi~chan-senpai hoped for.

-That’s what our repayment to him will be, and today will mark the memory of that first step.
+That’ll be our repayment to him, and today will mark the memory of that first step.

 I’m pretty hyped, Eichi-senpai.
 {% endbubble %}

-{% bubble Eichi %}
+{% bubble Eichi grin2 %}
 Me too, Subaru-kun.
 Ahh, doesn’t it make you so glad to be born?
 {% endbubble %}